+ LR-Icons —

 • Veterans Affairs (VA) loans.
 VA loans are available to homebuyers who have served in the military.
 VA loan lenders typically require no down payment or mortgage insurance, and offer low interest rates and closing costs for veterans.

-• S. Department of Agriculture (USDA) loans.
+• US Department of Agriculture (USDA) loans.
 USDA loans can help homebuyers of certain income limits in rural areas access loans with no down payment.
 They have no minimum credit score requirements, though a score of 640 or higher is preferred.

 Down payment assistance programs